 - Orange and yellow colored sugar

 - Divide cookie dough in half.
 Place one half in a small bowl.
-Add the orange peel, orange extract and orange food coloring and mix well.
-Stir in the lemon peel, lemon extract and yellow food coloring to the remaining dough and mix well.
+Add the orange zest, orange extract and orange food coloring and mix well.
+Stir in the lemon zest, lemon extract and yellow food coloring to the remaining dough and mix well.
 Cover and refrigerate for 2 hours or until firm.

 - Roll dough into 1-in. balls.
 Place 2 in. apart on ungreased baking sheets.
 Coat the bottom of a glass with cooking spray, then dip in granulated sugar.